Watch NYC Health Commissioner Dr. Mary Bassett discuss the city's response to the latest Ebola threat in the U.S (NY1)

 What should I do if I think I have Ebola?

 If you visited one of the affected countries and develop fever within three weeks after leaving that country, seek medical care right away.
-Tell your doctor about your recent travel, and be sure to notify the doctor’s office or emergency room about your symptoms before going so that arrangements can be made, if needed, to prevent others from becoming sick.
-For more information, call 347-396-7989.
+Make sure to tell your doctor if you had direct contact with a person who might have had Ebola.
+Be sure to alert the doctor’s office or emergency room about your symptoms before going so that arrangements can be made, if needed, to prevent others from becoming sick.
+For more information, call 311.